James Moran (writer): Personal life

-Moran is an atheist, and his wife is Cat Davies, a writer-director.
-Moran and Davies married in 2017.
+Moran is an atheist.
+He married his wife, Cat Davies, a writer-director, in 2017.
 In 2016 they formed Moranic Productions, a production company with a slate of shorts, features, and webseries.
-He also lectures on screenwriting at Met Film School.
+He also lectures on screenwriting at Met Film School, NFTS and the London Film Academy.

-Moran has a personal blog called The Pen Is Mightier Than The Spork.
+Moran used to have a personal blog called The Pen Is Mightier Than The Spork.
 Moran started writing it around the same time as he started writing the screenplay for Severance, documenting the entire process all the way to the DVD release, and up until July 2009 he still regularly updated about his current projects.
 He also endeavoured to answer any reader's questions and offer advice to other would-be screenwriters.
-He continued blogging from April 2010, with comments switched off.
-He can still be found on Twitter.
+He continued blogging from April 2010, with comments switched off, but ended the blog in 2018.
+He left Twitter in 2023, moving to other social sites like Threads and Bluesky.

 Not Guilty Pleasures, his podcast celebrating popular culture with a different guest every episode, launched in 2016.